 Meta Pleb’s artworks are designed to reflect on the role of the individual in society while providing insight into real-life issues.
 Blog posts present information for provocative discussions that focus on the effects of the media, technology and entitlement within our communities and the environment.
 The main aim of the Meta Pleb site is designed to engage with all plebs in conversations about current events.
 No person’s opinion will be disregarded unless it endangers or misinforms the public sphere.

 Media and the Arts

-Activism and protest is a vital part of a healthy society and political systems.
+Activism and protest are a vital part of a healthy society and political system.
 An indicator of a healthy society is their ability to protest.
 When governments disrupt the people’s ability to protest it is an indicator of a society on the brink of fascism.
 Collective action and how plebs can use it to create change that begins with grassroots activism is a focus for Meta Plebs to explore.
-The thought that activism is a tool of extremist will be demystified within these articles.
+The thought that activism is a tool of extremists will be demystified within these articles.

 Many articles on the site will discuss how technology is shaping the world.
 Discussions will focus on how the plebs are being affected by the constantly changing face of labour and how tech is advancing in the workplace but also how technology creates a digital divide and is changing the outlook for labour and employment.

 Readers can reflect on how common sense, euphemisms and entitlement play a role in our environment and communities.
 Giving plebs a forum to contemplate how we perceive our shared public sphere.
 Meta Pleb seeks to challenge our understanding of the status quo.